Jennifer Schultz

-Jennifer Schultz (born 1971/72) is a Minnesota politician and former member of the Minnesota House of Representatives.
-A member of the Minnesota Democratic–Farmer–Labor Party (DFL), she formerly represented District 7A in northeastern Minnesota.
+Jennifer Schultz is an American politician and former member of the Minnesota House of Representatives.
+A member of the Minnesota Democratic–Farmer–Labor Party (DFL), she represented District 7A in northeastern Minnesota.
+She unsuccessfully ran for U.S. Congress in Minnesota's 8th Congressional District in 2022, and again 2024.

 Early life and education

 Schultz was raised in Chippewa Falls, Wisconsin.
-She attended the University of Wisconsin–Eau Claire, graduating with a bachelor's degree in political science; Washington State University, graduating with an M.A. in economics; and the University of Minnesota, graduating with a Ph.D. in health services research, policy, and administration, with a concentration in health economics.
+She attended the University of Minnesota, graduating with a Ph.D. in health services research, policy, and administration, with a concentration in health economics.

 Personal life

-Schultz is married to Rob Weidner.
-They have two children and reside in Duluth, Minnesota.
+Schultz is married with two children and resides in Duluth, Minnesota.
 She is a professor of health care economics at the University of Minnesota Duluth.

 Congressional campaign

 On March 28, 2022, Schultz announced that she was running for Congress in Minnesota's 8th congressional district.
-She won the August 9 DFL primary with 86.15% of the vote, and lost the November 8 general election by almost 14.5%.
+She won the August 9 DFL primary with 86.15% of the vote, and lost the November 8 general election.